Avi-Rathod/helmproj/templates/sas-bases/examples/security/container-security/README.md

    Here is an example: `site-config/security/container-security/update-seccomp.yaml`

-2. Update the "{{ SECCOMP_PROFILE }}" tokens in the update-seccomp.yaml file to match the desired seccomp profile value.
+2. Update the "{{ .Values.SECCOMP_PROFILE }}" tokens in the update-seccomp.yaml file to match the desired seccomp profile value.

 3. Add the relative path of update-seccomp.yaml to the transformers block of the base kustomization.yaml file (`$deploy/kustomization.yaml`).
 Here is an example: